Palestine national football team

-The Palestine national football team (منتخب فِلَسطِيْن لِكُرَّةُ الْقَدَم), controlled by the Palestinian Football Association, represents Palestine in association football.
-The squad is governed by the Asian Football Confederation (AFC) continentally, and FIFA worldwide.
+The Palestine national football team (منتخب فِلَسطِيْن لِكُرَّةُ الْقَدَم), governed by the Palestinian Football Association, represents Palestine in men's international football.
+The squad is under the global jurisdiction of FIFA, and is governed continentally by the Asian Football Confederation (AFC).

 A football federation in Mandatory Palestine was founded in 1928.
-While a team for the Arab residents of Palestine played its first match in 1953, the national team was nearly recognized by FIFA in 1998, after the creation of the Palestinian National Authority.
+The national team was not recognized by FIFA until 1998, after the creation of the Palestinian National Authority.
 The same year, Palestine played their first FIFA-recognized match in a 3–1 defeat to Lebanon in a friendly.
-The team has won the 2014 AFC Challenge Cup, thanks to a 1–0 win over the Philippines in the final.
+The team won the 2014 AFC Challenge Cup, thanks to a 1–0 win over the Philippines in the final.
 Their win in the competition qualified them to the 2015 AFC Asian Cup, marking their first appearance in the competition.
 Palestine also qualified to the following edition of the Asian Cup in 2019, their first through regular qualification.
 They have yet to qualify for the World Cup.